Mitesh-1710/freshersbatch-march22/Assignments/README.txt

-This folder containes the HTML Assignments. index.html file and index.css file
+This folder containes the HTML Assignments and css Assignments. index.html file and index.css file